ethanblake4/dart_eval/docs/improvement-loop-3-2026-09-25.md

 type checks, null equality and operand order, nullable/dynamic string dispatch, and native String calls through constructors, defaults, generic/dynamic tear-offs and recursive finally blocks.

+## Final cleanup checkpoint

+The style pass replaced nested receiver-conversion selection with a short conditional, clarified native-string ABI comments and promotion invalidation, and named the shared null test by its result.
+The loop and condition compiler share the existing local-write collector; null guards share one null-test builder.
+No additional runtime path was introduced during cleanup.

+All 40 affected focused tests pass after cleanup, and analysis of the edited files is clean. `control_flow_graph` remains clean at `bd9c394`.
+Checkpoints `f863b94` and `b23366e` contain the SDK fix and performance work respectively;
+all checkpoints were pushed directly to `xv2`.